Connecting with Jira

 When you have an extension, you can:

-- Add time manually or edit previous time entries.
+- Edit previous time entries.

 - Set estimates on your issues and users who work on issues.